martijnkunstman/QTEGameEventLoggingProcessingAnalysingVisualisation/README.md

 http://localhost:3000/dashboard

-to get an impression how to visualize data using Svelte frontend (based on static JSON, that could be retrieved from the database)
+to get an impression how to visualize data using frontend (based on static JSON, that could be retrieved from the database)